aseprite/aseprite/src/README.md

 # Debugging Tricks

-On Windows, you can use F5 to show the amount of used memory.
-Also `Ctrl+Shift+Q` crashes the application in case that you want to test the anticrash feature or your need a memory dump file.
+* On Windows, you can use F5 to show the amount of used memory.
+* On debug mode (when `_DEBUG` is defined), `Ctrl+Alt+Shift+Q` crashes the application in case that you want to test the anticrash feature or your need a memory dump file.
+* On debug mode, you can use `Ctrl+Alt+Shift+R` to recover the active document from the data recovery store.